Stderr and Stdout: Understanding Logs and Output

 |

-Using in a C++ Multithreaded Environment
+10 Use in C++ Multithreaded Environments

 When using std::cout